-The Role of NSA in Cyber, With Dick Schaeffer - Part 2 - Ep.
-61
+Dick Schaeffer, The Role of NSA in Cyber, Part 2

 Picking up where we left off, Former Senior Executive with the National Security Agency (NSA), Richard (Dick) Schaeffer discusses the role of NSA in the future of Cyber, what Cyber looks like in 2030 and Commercial vs. Government leadership in cyberspace.
 Quantum computing, 6G and more.

 - [0:22] We Need to Do a Much Better Job